datanav/docs/technical/wix-superoffice.rst

 ===============================
-Wix.com to Superoffice Dataflow
+Wix.com to SuperOffice Dataflow
 ===============================

-Generated: 2024-09-11 00:00:00
+Generated: 2024-09-11 07:57:12

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Wix.com to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from Wix.com to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Wix.com Contacts to Superoffice Person
+Wix.com Contacts to SuperOffice Person
 --------------------------------------
-Every Wix.com Contacts will be synchronized with a Superoffice Person.
+Every Wix.com Contacts will be synchronized with a SuperOffice Person.

-If a matching Superoffice Person already exists, the Wix.com Contacts will be merged with the existing one.
+If a matching SuperOffice Person already exists, the Wix.com Contacts will be merged with the existing one.
-If no matching Superoffice Person is found, a new Superoffice Person will be created.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

-A Wix.com Contacts will merge with a Superoffice Person if one of the following property combinations match:
+A Wix.com Contacts will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Wix.com Contacts Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - primaryInfo.email
      - Emails.Value

-Once a link between a Wix.com Contacts and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wix.com Contacts and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wix.com Contacts and a Superoffice Person:
+The following properties are synchronized between a Wix.com Contacts and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Wix.com Contacts Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - info.emails
      - Emails.Value
      - "string"